 If this is you, I’ve been in your shoes.
 I understand what it’s like.

-Here are the first four steps to take to change your life.
+Here are the first four steps launch your career

 Yes, I feel like a self-help guru here.
 And I’ll get you to some more “actionable” steps below.